 Seek medical attention right away if any of these SEVERE side effects occur:

-Cough; diarrhea; feeling of fullness; gas; headache; indigestion; mild stomach pain; nausea; symptoms of upper respiratory tract infection (eg, mild sore throat, runny or stuffy nose, sneezing); vomiting.
+Cough; diarrhea; gas; headache; indigestion; mild stomach pain; nausea; symptoms of upper respiratory tract infection (eg, mild sore throat, runny or stuffy nose, sneezing); vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness; swollen lymph glands); mental or mood changes (eg, depression, restlessness, sadness, worthlessness); mouth sores; new or worsening symptoms of lupus (eg, butterfly-shaped rash on the face, joint pain, seizures, skin color changes, unusual sensitivity to the sun); pale skin or nail beds; red, blistered, peeling, or swollen skin; severe muscle or joint pain or tenderness; severe or persistent stomach pain (with or without nausea or vomiting); sleep problems; symptoms of infection (eg, fever, chills, persistent sore throat); symptoms of liver problems (eg, dark urine; loss of appetite, pale stools; unexplained, persistent nausea; vomiting; yellowing of the skin or eyes); unusual bruising or bleeding; unusual tiredness or weakness; vision or hearing changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); burning, numbness, or tingling; mental or mood changes (eg, depression, restlessness, sadness, worthlessness); new or worsening symptoms of lupus (eg, butterfly-shaped rash on the face, joint pain, seizures, skin color changes, unusual sensitivity to the sun); pale skin or nail beds; severe muscle or joint pain or tenderness; severe or persistent stomach pain (with or without nausea or vomiting); sleep problems; symptoms of liver problems (eg, dark urine; loss of appetite, pale stools; unexplained, persistent nausea; vomiting; yellowing of the skin or eyes); unusual bruising or bleeding; unusual tiredness or weakness; vision or hearing changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.